Tankless water heaters and what you need to know

 - Low water flow = no hot water.
 If there isn’t enough hot water flow, a Tankless water heater just won’t turn on.
 One person even commented that they had to turn on the hot water faucet at their bathroom sink and leave it on the entire time they took a shower, or they couldn’t get hot water.
 For instance, Rinnai Tankless water heaters need at least .6 gallons per minute, Bosch needs .65 gallons per minute, and Rheem at least .4 gallons per minute of hot water flow to kick on.

 - The cold water sandwich.
 If you think gefilte fish sandwiches sound bad, just try one of these.
 The cold water sandwich effect is something that happens with every Tankless water heater.
 When the faucet is turned on, off, and on again, you’ll end up with a slug of cold water interrupting your hot water flow.
 Some Tankless water heaters require the call for hot water to last for at least three seconds before the burners turn on, so there can be several layers of hot and cold water in the pipes.
 This doesn’t exist with traditional water heaters.
-You can read more about this at Rinnai’s web site – they claim to have nearly eliminated the cold water sandwich, but not completely.

 - The long wait for hot water.
 One already has to wait nearly forever to get hot water at their kitchen sink, but the wait would be even longer with a Tankless water heater.
 One interesting solution that I heard a plumber mention was to install a dedicated 3/8″ supply line to his kitchen sink from the water heater.
 He claimed that this still provided just as much water flow, and made the wait much shorter.
 I’ve considered doing this at my own house, although this is technically a code violation.